BUSN100 Basics of Business (3 semester hours)

 BUSN334 Strategic Alignment in Business Analysis (3 semester hours)

 This course applies the database and spreadsheet manipulation, analysis, and reporting skillsets developed in BUSN330 and BUSN331.
 Both spreadsheets and databases will be utilized in case study scenarios that include historical data.
 The objective of this course is to further develop a student's skills at organizing, analyzing, summarizing, and reporting areas of interest within a company's historical data.
-(Prerequisite: BUSN330 and BUSN331)
+(Prerequisites: BUSN330 and BUSN331)

 BUSN350 Analytics II (3 semester hours)